PashaKryvulets/MatrixHelper/README.md

 If you'd like to contribute to MatrixHelper, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/PashaKryvulets/MatrixHelper).

-Enjoy using MatrixHelper for your matrix operations!
+Enjoy using MatrixHelper for your matrix calculations!